mchateloin/amazon-wishlist-to-drive-sheet/README.md

 # An Amazon Wishlist to Google Drive integration

-This  job that posts new items from an Amazon wishlist to spreadsheet on Google Drive.
+This is a job that posts new items from an Amazon wishlist to spreadsheet on Google Drive.

 ## Requirements